abraunegg/onedrive/docs/application-config-options.md

 > *   sync_business_shared_items
 > *   Creating, Modifying or Deleting the 'sync_list' file

+> [!IMPORTANT]
+> The increased activity against the Microsoft Graph API when using this option may trigger HTTP 429 (throttling) responses during the synchronisation process.

 ### resync_auth
 _**Description:**_ This configuration option controls the approval of performing a 'resync' which can be beneficial in automated environments.